skip navigation

 Ways to Give

-Established in 2013, the Taylor Regional Hospital Foundation provides philanthropic opportunities for raising awareness and funding to support Taylor Regional Hospital in preserving and enhancing the health of our community.
+Taylor Regional Hospital is dedicated to preserving and enhancing the health of our community.
 Charitable giving has long been an integral part of healthcare's success.
 From donations of land and capital, the current hospital facility was built.
 Through the existing Tree of Life program, gifts have been given to the hospital in honor or memory of loved ones...
 Learn More

 Taylor Regional Hospital is the second largest employer in Campbellsville and Taylor County with over 700 employees, including PRNs.
 Taylor Regional Hospital provides employment opportunities for many different specialties and services.